tommasocarraro-sony/recsys-agent/README.md

 1. A pre-trained recommendation system that the LLM can access.
 In this project, we use a simple Matrix Factorization model trained on the MovieLens-100k dataset using the [RecBole]{https://recbole.io/} recommendation framework.
 2. A MySQL database containing content information about users and items that can be accessed by the LLM to get textual descriptions of users and/or items.
 3. A [Qdrant]{https://qdrant.tech/} vector store containing embedded item descriptions that can be used by the LLM to answer ambiguous or complex queries where the recommendation system is not enough to provide a comprehensive reply.
 This vector store is run inside a Docker container.
 4. An LLM model, either self-hosted or accessible through AI inference providers.
-In our case, we experimented with GPT4.1 (closed-source and accessed through an OpenAI API key) and Qwen2.5-7B (open-weight and self-hosted).
+In our case, we experimented with GPT4.1 (closed-source and accessed through an OpenAI API key), Qwen2.5-7B, and Qwen2.5-72B (open-weight and self-hosted).
 The only requirement is that the LLM has function-calling capabilities.
 5. An API to make the LLM interact with the user-defined tools.
 This is also called the middleware layer.
 This layer has to detect function calls, call the correct function, and return the result to the LLM.
 In our project, we use the [LangChain/LangGraph]{https://www.langchain.com/} framework.
 6. A front-end app for a smooth interaction between the user and the LLM.
 In this project, we used [Chainlit]{https://docs.chainlit.io/get-started/overview}.